dragenkit/To-do-list/README.md

 <h3>How to use</h3>
-Write your task in the text field and add it to the todo list.<br>
+Write your todos in the text field and add it to the todo list.<br>
-Click on your task to remove it from the todo list.
+Click on your todos to mark them as completed

 <h3>For the future</h3>
 I am currently looking into connecting a database<br>